Carloschi7/SuperMarioBros1-1/README.md

-7)Run the project, and you will find yourself with an error because your pc cannot find the assimp dll.
-So copy the dll stored in the
+7)Right click the C7Platformer project and click Build to generate the executable

-	assimpdll folder and paste it into build/Debug
+8)Copy the dll stored in the C7Platformer/assimpdll folder and paste it into build/Debug (the location of the executable)